watery-desert/sliding_clipped_nav_bar/README.md

     );
 ```

-### **FAQ**
+### FAQ

 - #### How do I change the height?

-The height must be static because the animation is in vertical direction.
-It was like 100 then I reduced it to 60 now.
-And this removed the issue with the android device, previously looked huge & ugly.
-Now according to me should not be an issue.
-But if you still think needs to be reduced then please file an issue with a screenshot.
+The height must be constant because the animation is in vertical direction.
+According to me 60 is perfect.
+But if you think needs to be reduced then please create an issue with a screenshot.
 I will see if I can do something.

 - #### There is no API to change `TextStyle` of title.

 You don't need any API to change `TextStyle` of title.
 Wrap the `SlidingClippedNavBar` with [DefaultTextStyle](https://api.flutter.dev/flutter/widgets/DefaultTextStyle-class.html) and provide your `TextStyle` and this will be only applied to `SlidingClippedNavBar`
 ```dart
 DefaultTextStyle(